-The seeds are swarming with phytochemicals that prevent disease and get rid of those little parasites that might be lurking in places such as the liver and kidneys, so it's worth giving them a try.
+Papaya seeds are swarming with phytochemicals that prevent disease and get rid of those little parasites that might be lurking in places such as the liver and kidneys, so it's worth giving them a try.

 - The seeds can be dried, ground down in a mortar, and used as a flavorful spice in cooking dishes such as curries

-- Add them to a smoothie with other fruit
+- Add them to a fruit smoothie

 Papaya and Banana Super Smoothie